mcgarrah/mcgarrah.github.io/_posts/2023-08-22-homelab-sfp-plus-networking.md

  - 16 SFP+ 10Gbps

 - HP Procurve 5406zl Switch
   - crazy price range on ebay $350 to $4000
   - Plugin modules for functionality range widely
   - Six module slots
+  -
+- J9309A - HP ProCurve 4-port 10GbE SFP+ ZL Module 2C3 (module)
+  - 4 SFP+ 10Gbps

 This only gets you part of the way to the price.